Outrage erupts in South Africa over video of deputy president's security officers stomping on man

 The officers are part of the police security team protecting South Africa Deputy President Paul Mashatile, his office confirmed on Tuesday.
 There are no indications that Mashatile was present during the incident.
 His spokesperson didn't immediately respond to phone calls seeking further comment.

-The video of the weekend incident shows the officers, some of whom are holding rifles, dragging the man across the road and then kicking him and stomping on his head and body.
+The video of the weekend incident shows the officers, some of them holding rifles, dragging the man across the road on a major highway in Johannesburg and then kicking him and stomping on his head and body.
 The man appears to be kicked unconcious and lies motionless on his back after the attack.
 The officers are also seen kicking another man, who holds his hands over his head to protect himself.

 The police protection unit is known in South Africa as the “blue light brigade” and has a reputation for using unneccesary force.
-The unit is known for driving fast down highways and reacting with force if other drivers don’t immediately recognize the small blue lights and sirens in their vehicles and move out of the way.
+The unit's officers are often criticized for driving fast down highways and reacting with force if other drivers don’t immediately recognize the small blue lights and sirens in their vehicles and move out of the way.

+The Independent Police Investigative Directorate (IPID), which handles cases of misconduct by police, said it had opened an investigation into the alleged assault of the driver of the car and his passengers by police officers.

-Mashatile's office said in a statement that the incident happened in Johannesburg this weekend, and added that he “abhors any unnecessary use of force, particularly against unarmed civilians.”
+Mashatile's office said in a statement that he “abhors any unnecessary use of force, particularly against unarmed civilians.”

 It didn't say if Mashatile had been part of a convoy of vehicles traveling on the highway in the leadup to the incident.